-Credi t ho urs Group 3.
-Courses which contribute to understanding the social institu- tions of contemporary societies other than that in which the individual lives.
+Group 2.
+Courses which contribute to understanding the social institutions of the society in which the individual lives.
+Group 3.
+Courses which contribute to understanding the social institutions of contemporary societies other than that in which the individual lives.
 Group 4.
 A second course from Groups 1, 2, or 3, or a course in any social science exclusive of courses which are technical, mathematical, or highly specialized.
-D. Basic science elective Choose courses from A, B, or C. However, not more than nine hours of social science taken to meet the social science requirement and the basic science elective may be in one subject-matter area.
-6 Group II English, minimum required hours English 111-112.
+Basic science elective .....
+Choose courses from A, B, or C. However, not more than nine hours of social science taken to meet the social science requirement and the basic science elective may be in one subject-matter area.
+Group II 6 English, minimum required hours .....
+English 111-112.
 Students who are exempted from English 112 may choose any other 3-credit course in English Composition or Literature.
-6 Group III Home Economics, minimum required hours To include the homemaking core courses (see courses starred, pp. 64-90).
-40 Group IV Electives 44 A. Courses in any college in the University 24 B. Courses in the State Colleges of Home Economics, Agriculture, Vet- B. Courses in the state coneges of Home Leonomia, rightentiate, rightentiates, erinary Medicine, and the School of Industrial and Labor Relations.
+Group III Home Economics, minimum required hours .....
+40 To include the homemaking core courses (see courses starred, pp. 61-88).
+Group IV 44 A. Courses in any college in the University.....
+B. Courses in the State Colleges of Home Economics, Agriculture, Veterinary Medicine, and the School of Industrial and Labor Relations.
 Although the courses in Groups I and II and many of the courses in Group III contribute to the student's general education, it is hoped that these electives also will be used to broaden this aspect of the student's education.
-20 120 Physical education (should be taken during the first four terms of resi- dence) 4
+120 Physical education (should be taken during the first four terms of resiincluded in Group III only by faculty permission.